Greyjacket/hp_sizers/README.md

 FILENAME being the name of the csv file you wish to process.

-**options** is an integer representing the longest side of the sizes you wish to generate.

 The file created will be outputted as "AMZ_' + input_filename + '_' + ("%m_%d_%Y") + '.csv"

 ---------------------------------------------------------------------------------